-We passed through briefly for lunch driving on the Independence Pass from Snowmass to Denver, Colorado.
+We passed through briefly for lunch driving on the Independence Pass, a scenic drive from Snowmass to Denver, Colorado.
 It is one of the most spectacular drives in the USA passing clear rivers, beautiful valleys, steep peaks, and extensive aspen forests.

 At 10,512 feet above sea level is the old mining town of Leadville, the highest incorporated city in North America.

-Downtown Leadville has preserved its old wild lawlessness reputation well with its museums and mining-era buildings that now house galleries, boutiques and shops.
+Downtown Leadville has preserved its old wild lawless reputation well with its museums and mining-era buildings that now house galleries, boutiques, and shops.

 Of course, with its location, Leadville offers an incredible amount of outdoor beauty and adventure.
 It’s on my Colorado bucket list to return and spend more time exploring this cute small mountain town in the USA.